marcietolbert/Building-the-Ultimate-Cybersecurity-HomeLab/README.md

 As always, my goal in documenting this and every project in this portfolio is to showcase the practical knowledge and experience I've gained through labbing.

+### Tools Used

+- Draw.io for logcial diagramming
+- Vultr for provisioning cloud instances
+- ELK for log analysis and management
+- *Fourth point
+- *Fifth point
+- *Sixth Point

 ## Labs
 **Lab 00:** <a href="https://github.com/marcietolbert/MYDFIR-SOC-Analyst-Challenge/blob/main/Pages/Logical-Diagram.md">SecLab VM(s) Setup</a>